-Objective: With the Bachelor's thesis, students learn how to design, conduct and report on research.
+Objective: With the Bachelor Thesis, students learn how to design, conduct and report on research.
 They learn how to formulate a scientific problem definition and to answer it by applying psychological theories and methodological knowledge.
 Finally, they learn how to communicate about research by writing an individual report.

 Content: The content-related activities include the development of a problem definition, the choice of research method, conducting the research, analyzing the results and discussing the results and their implications.
 The research themes will be announced via Nestor.
-The working method will depend on the character of the research that forms the basis of the Bachelor's thesis.
+The working method will depend on the nature of the research that forms the basis of the thesis.
 Research will be conducted in small groups (5 students).
-The Bachelor's thesis will contain an individual report of the research written according to internationally recognized guidelines within psychology.
+The Bachelor Thesis will contain an individual report of the research written according to internationally recognized guidelines within psychology.

-Semester: whole year Format: Practicum Language: English
+Semester: whole year Format: practicum Language: English